syseleven/grav-docs-metakube/pages/04.tutorials/23.use-external-dns/default.en.md

 Before setting up ExternalDNS you will need to setup [API access](https://docs.syseleven.de/syseleven-stack/de/tutorials/api-access) to OpenStack and create a DNS Zone.

-All domain names that are ExternalDNS is going to create must belong to one of DNS zones created in advance.
+All domain names that ExternalDNS is going to create must belong to one of DNS zones created in advance.
 Here is an example of how to create `example.com` DNS zone:

 ```console
 openstack zone create --email dnsmaster@example.com example.com.